-- Suspect cases should be kept in a dedicated holding area while appropriate transportation to an in-facility or external treatment centre is arranged e.g. Ambulance. - Ideally, a single-person holding area is recommended but where this is not possible and there are more than one VHF probable case: - Maintain at least1.5metres or more between patients. - Ensure hand washing /hand hygiene between patients and after handling dedicated equipment (thermometer, sphygmomanometer, and stethoscope). - In the holding area, staff must wear full-body PPEs (double gloves, gown (or coverall), mask, eye protection, protected foot wear and head covering) to perform examinations of patients.
-(Appendix 2d) - The holding area should have the following: - Dedicated toilets and sinks with running water and soap for patients - Stocks of PPE and medicines - Hand hygiene stations and IEC posters for HCWs and patients
+- Suspect cases should be kept in a dedicated holding area while appropriate transportation to an in-facility or external treatment centre is arranged e.g. Ambulance. - Ideally, a single-person holding area is recommended but where this is not possible and there are more than one VHF probable case: - Maintain at least 1.5metres or more between patients. - Ensure hand hygiene (hand washing or the use of ABHR) between patients and after handling dedicated equipment (thermometer, sphygmomanometer, and stethoscope, etc.). - In the holding area, staff must wear appropriate PPEs based on risk assessment, including full-body PPE when indicated (double gloves, gown (or coverall), mask, eye protection, protected foot wear and head covering) to perform examinations of patients.
+(See Appendix 2d) - The holding area should have the following: - Dedicated toilets and sinks with running water and soap for patients

-- Waste management materials (e.g. bin lined with red bin liner) - Clearly displayed signage for respiratory hygiene and cough etiquette - Signage for unidirectional movement and access control (e.g. no unauthorized entry, designated staff only, etc.) - Discrete areas for donning and doffing PPE must be available at the entry and exit of the holding area - Dedicated cleaning equipment and supplies to be used only for this holding area (not shared with other areas in the health facility) - Ideally, suspect or confirmed cases should be managed under strict IPC measures by dedicated healthcare staff where available if human resources permit.
-Thus, caregivers should not be in the same room as probable or confirmed cases. - Nonetheless, where human resources are not available thereby necessitating the assistance of caregivers or when children are the cases, the following measures should be implemented. - There should not be more than one caregiver per patient and that caregiver must be consistent throughout the duration of patient care.
-The caregivers should be monitored to enable early detection of incidental or nosocomial infection both during care and for 21 days post patient discharge - Initial laboratory testing should be performed.
+- Stocks of PPE and medicines - Hand hygiene stations and behaviour change communication posters for HCWs and patients - Waste management materials (e.g. bin lined with red bin liner) - Clearly displayed signage for respiratory hygiene and cough etiquette - Signage for unidirectional movement and access control (e.g. no unauthorized entry, designated staff only, etc.) - Discrete areas for donning and doffing PPE must be available at the entry and exit of the holding area - Dedicated cleaning equipment and supplies to be used only for this holding area (not shared with other areas in the health facility) - Ideally, suspect or confirmed cases should be managed under strict IPC measures by dedicated healthcare staff where available if human resources permit.
+Thus, caregivers should not be in the same room as probable or confirmed cases. - Nonetheless, where human resources are not available thereby necessitating the assistance of caregivers or when children are the cases, the following measures should be implemented. - There should NOT be more than one caregiver per patient and that caregiver must be consistent throughout the duration of patient care.
+The caregivers should be monitored to enable early detection of incidental or nosocomial infection both during care and for 21 days post patient discharge. - Initial laboratory testing should be performed.
 If possible, sample should be safely collected at the holding area (see chapter 11).
-Transport of this sample to a designated testing facility should be arranged according to the NCDC approved transport protocols (see section on sample transportation). - Initial therapy should be initiated if there is expertise for this. - Do not delay referral of clinically probable or confirmed cases to a designated treatment centre.
+Transport of this sample to a designated testing facility should be arranged according to the NCDC approved transport protocols (see section on sample transportation). - Initial therapy should be initiated if there is expertise for this. - Do NOT delay referral of clinically probable or confirmed cases to a designated treatment centre.